 More than 350,000 people in the UK have aphasia, a communication disability which can affect their ability to understand, speak, read, write and use numbers.

 Speakability Self-Help Groups are run by and for people with Aphasia - language-loss following stroke, head injury or other neurological condition.

-Come along to enjoy conversation led by speech and language therapists, outings and activities such as crafts, old photo conversations, singing, quizzes and games.
-There's also art activities and meals on special occasions.
+Aphasia Nottingham is a volunteer-led peer support group.
+Come along and enjoy conversation with people affected by aphasia and volunteers.
+We engage in activities such as crafts, old photo conversations, singing, quizzes, games, art and we go out for meals on special occasions.

 Through a range of activities and meetings, the Greenhill Aphasia Group provides essential peer and social support.
 Activities include conversation, keep fit, art and quizzes.

 The Oxford Aphasia Group is a Stroke Association voluntary group that offers various activities to its members, including social support, games and quizzes, as well as outing and meals.
 The group also organises occasional talks by guest speakers.

 The group offers support for developing social and communication skills following a stroke.
 We organise a variety of fun activities and events.

 Dyscover is led by Speech and Language therapists and supported by trained volunteers.
 We offer structured support groups and courses for people with aphasia from our purpose-built centre in Walton on the Hill and satellite in Kingston.

 The Stroke Association is working with Revitalise to offer respite breaks to stroke survivors and their carers.